joshuacoles/University-Notes/Condensed Matter/Concepts/Periodic Boundary Conditions 2.md

 $$

 Hence we know that $\vk$ **can only take a discrete set of values**, ie that it is a member of the [[Reciprocal Lattice]], given by the *integer span* of the [[Primitive Reciprocal Lattice Vectors]] $\vA, \vB, \vC$.

-#todo is any of what we just wrote right??